debitoor/express-timeout-handler/README.md

 	// - method: is the method that was called on the response object
 	// - args: are the arguments passed to the method
 	// - requestTime: is the duration of the request
-	// - err: is the same err as was passed to the next-function when the timeout
+	// - err: is the same err that was passed to the next-function when the
-	// happened
+	// timeout happened
 	onDelayedResponse: function(method, args, requestTime, err) {
 		console.log(`Attempted to call ${method} after timeout`);
 	},